sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Changed:**
 	* The update API is now engaged unconditionally.
 We found that users still accidentally downgraded to the WordPress.org version, this ought to prevent that.
+* **Improved:**
+	* We changed the WordPress version compatibility test by using an unmodified variable, instead of one plugins can alter.
 * **Fixed:**
 	* Resolved an issue where the plugin updater could cause a fatal error.
 	* Resolved an issue where extension post-metadata could be double-unserialized by another plugin or store incoherent data on extraction failure.